Baby Acne: What Is It, and What Causes It?

 Baby Acne Is Mild Acne That Develops in Some Newborn Babies Because of Hormone Fluctuations after Birth

-About 1/5 of babies, mostly baby boys, are born with acne or develop it in the first six weeks of their lives.
+About 1 in 5 babies, mostly baby boys, are born with acne or develop it in the first six weeks of their lives.
 This baby acne is usually mild and appears on the face.

-Baby acne occurs due to fluctuating hormones after birth, so it usually disappears in a few months when hormone levels normalize.
+Baby acne occurs due to fluctuating hormones after birth, and resolves after a few months when hormone levels normalize.